 4.3.4.2.
 Electric energy consumption determination of the applicable WLTP test cycle

-The requirements of paragraph 4.3.4.2. of Annex 8 shall apply to the Type 6 test with the addition of paragraphs 4.3.4.2.1. and 4.3.4.2.2. of this sub-annex.4.3.4.2.1.
+The electric energy consumption for the applicable WLTP test cycle ECWLTC@Type6 shall be calculated from the PEV Type 6 test procedure as described in paragraph 3.4.3. of this sub-annex, excluding the constant speed segment when UBE measurement not required, using the following equation:

+ECWLTC@Type6=EAC@Type 6PERWLTC@Type6

+where:

+ECWLTC@Type6 is the electric energy consumption of the applicable WLTP test cycle at type 6 conditions based on the recharged electric energy from the mains and the pure electric range for the applicable WLTP test cycle, Wh/km;

+EAC@Type6 is the recharged electric energy from the mains according to paragraph 3.6. of Appendix 2 to this sub-annex, Wh;

+PERWLTC@Type6 is the pure electric range for the applicable WLTP test cycle as calculated according to paragraph 4.4.2.1. of this annex, km.

+4.3.4.2.1.
 For individual vehicles within same low temperature family

 The following ratio shall be calculated and applied to the final test result determined in step 10 of Table A8/10 to Annex 8 in the case of the consecutive cycle Type 1 test procedure or determined in step 9 of TableA8/11 to Annex 8 in the case of the shortened Type 1 test procedure for individual vehicle Type 6 results.